kimocoder/pidcat/README.md

                         specify multiple '--hide-header' options and if the header matches any of them, it will be removed from output
-  --addr2line ADDR2LINE_TOOL_PATH NATIVE_DEBUG_SO_LIB_FILE_PATH
+  --addr2line-tool ADDR2LINE_TOOL_PATH
-                        Note that this option needs 2 parameters.
-This option will help you automatically symbolicate the native crash addresses found in the log that match your '.so' lib file.
-'ADDR2LINE_TOOL_PATH' is the path to the 'xxx-addr2line', which should be found in your Android SDK directory.
-'NATIVE_DEBUG_SO_LIB_FILE_PATH' is the
+                        This option along with '--addr2line-bin' (you have to give values to both these parameters) will help you automatically symbolicate the native crash addresses
+                        found in the log that match your native code binary file with debug information, such as '.so' lib file.
+                        'ADDR2LINE_TOOL_PATH' is the path to the 'xxx- addr2line', which should be found in your Android SDK directory.
+  --addr2line-bin NATIVE_DEBUG_BIN_FILE_PATH
+                        This option along with `--addr2line-tool` (you have to give values to both these parameters) will help you automatically symbolicate the native crash addresses
+                        found in the log that match your native code binary file with debug information, such as '.so' lib file.
-                        file path to your debug version '.so' dynamic library with debug symbols in it.
-You can provide multiple '-- addr2line' options to symbolicate crashes of multiple native libraries.
-Note that your
-                        'NATIVE_DEBUG_SO_LIB_FILE_PATH' version has to match
+                        'NATIVE_DEBUG_SO_LIB_FILE_PATH' is the file path to
+                        your debug version native binary file with debug symbols in it.
+You can provide multiple '--addr2line- bin' options to symbolicate crashes of multiple native binary files.
+The script can automatically match the correct binary file for each crash log line.
+Note that your 'NATIVE_DEBUG_SO_LIB_FILE_PATH' version has to
-                        the addresses in the crash log, otherwise, the symbolicated result would not be correct
+                        match the addresses in the crash log, otherwise, the symbolicated result would not be correct
 </pre>